-- 1.2 Place an "X" by each Institutional Learning Outcome (ILO) supported by the division or area. - X Analyze diverse perspectives from a variety of disciplines and experiences that contribute to the development of self-awareness. - X Value and apply lifelong learning skills required for employment, basic skills, transfer education, and personal development. - Demonstrate a breadth of knowledge and experiences from the humanities, social and behavioral sciences, arts, natural sciences, and mathematics. - X Solve problems using oral and written communication, critical thinking and listening skills, planning and decision-making skills, information literacy, and a variety of technologies. - Demonstrate good citizenship and teamwork through respect, tolerance, cultural awareness, and the role of diversity in modern society. - Identify career opportunities that contribute to the economic well-being of the community.

-- 1.3 After completing Parts 2-7, prepare a one page summary of the division/area.
+- 1.1 Briefly describe how the division or area contributes to the district mission. - 1.2 Place an "X" by each Institutional Learning Outcome (ILO) supported by the division or area. - \underline{X} Analyze diverse perspectives from a variety of disciplines and experiences that contribute to the development of self-awareness. - \underline{X} Value and apply lifelong learning skills required for employment, basic skills, transfer education, and personal development. - Demonstrate a breadth of knowledge and experiences from the humanities, social and behavioral sciences, arts, natural sciences, and mathematics. - Solve problems using oral and written communication, critical thinking and listening skills, planning and decision-making skills, information literacy, and a variety of technologies. - Demonstrate good citizenship and teamwork through respect, tolerance, cultural awareness, and the role of diversity in modern society. - Identify career opportunities that contribute to the economic well-being of the community. - 1.3 After completing Parts 2-7, prepare a one page summary of the division/area.
 Interpret the significance of the findings.
 Note successes in supporting district strategic goals and where improvements are needed. - 1.4 Name of person leading this review: Scott Lee - 1.5 Names of all participants in this review: Van Rider, Carolyn Burrell, Maria Valenzuela, Meeta Goel.